Sirius222/Bag-of-tricks-for-learning-with-noisy-labels/README.md

 ## Usage

-If you want to run the code and reproduce the results, please refer to the gallery.md file in the document directory.
+If you want to run the code and reproduce the results, please refer to the trick-gallery.md file in the Document directory.
 It provides detailed instructions on how to use each trick.

 ## Related link